 Where the design community meets.

 Lead UX / Design at Bravo!
-Joined about 5 years ago via an invitation from Jason M.
+Joined over 5 years ago via an invitation from Jason M.

 I love Craft... by InVision.
 Kinda annoyed this announcement wasn't about that (c;